apache/mesos/docs/external-containerizer.md

 ## destroy
 ### Terminates the containerized executor

-Is used in rare situations, like for graceful slave shutdown but also in slave fail over scenarios - see Slave Recovery for more.
+Is used in rare situations, like for graceful agent shutdown but also in agent fail over scenarios - see Agent Recovery for more.

     destroy < containerizer::Destroy